michpara/web-development/TicTacToe/README.md

 # Tic Tac Toe

-Tic Tac Toe in Ruby
+A Tic Tac Toe game on the command line where two human players can play against each other and the board is displayed in between turns.